 Instructor(s) Name: Jennifer Koladin

-Office Hours: Planning Period: 3 and by appointment before or after school
+Office Hours: Period 1, Period 8 and by appointment before and after school (Period 8 is my planning period, so I may not be able to see students at all times during period 8.
+I have to have time to make copies, etc.)

-Office Location: P116
+Office Location: P116 Jackson High School - College Credit Plus English - ENG 124

-SSC Phone/Extension: 330-837-3501 x1186
+SSC Phone/Extension: 330-837-3501 x 1186

-SSC Email Address: jkoladin@starkstate.edu or jjk3jc@jackson.sparcc.org
+SSC Email Address: jjk3jc@jackson.sparcc.org or jkoladin@starkstate.edu